MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Now the container can be modified, and these modifications captured to create a new container image.
 For this example, IIS is installed.

-To install the IIS role, use the `Install-WindowsFeature` command.
+To install the IIS role in the container, use the `Install-WindowsFeature` command.

 ```powershell
 Install-WindowsFeature web-server